-Skin cancer is a preventable disease and the majority of skin cancers can be successfully treated, if found early.
+Skin cancer is one of the most preventable cancers in Australia.
+The majority of skin cancers can be successfully treated, if found early.
 Being familiar with your skin and aware of any changes should help you detect any suspicious lumps or spots as soon as they develop.
-Don't just rely on an annual skin check to detect any suspicious spots.
-Use the combination of five simple sun protection measures of Slip, Slop, Slap, Seek, Slide during the daily sun protection times.
+Never just rely on an annual skin check to detect any suspicious spots.
+Use the combination of five simple sun protection measures of slip, slop, slap, seek, slide during the daily sun protection times.

-Each year in Australia around 2,000 people die from skin cancer; yet most skin cancers are preventable and the majority of skin cancers can be successfully treated, if found early.
+Each year in Australia over 2,000 people die from skin cancer; yet most skin cancers are preventable and the majority of skin cancers can be successfully treated, if found early.

 While prevention is better than cure, being familiar with your own skin should help you to detect any suspicious lumps or spots as soon as they develop, at a stage when they can be successfully treated.